tghw/github-trello-powerup/README.md

 This is a powerup for Trello to replace the missing Github powerup.

 It is self hosted by [remixing this Glitch](https://glitch.com/edit/#!/remix/github-trello-powerup).
-I will not be providing support for it, but you can use it if you wish.
+Issues and PRs can be filed to the [Github repo](https://github.com/tghw/github-trello-powerup)

 ## Getting Started